caltechlibrary/orcid-sciencv-workshop/00-orcid-profile.md

 * Click on the link for 'My ORCID Record' in the top of the ORCID page to edit your profile.
 * Add an alternate name in the 'also known as' field;
 * Compose a brief biography in the 'Biography'' field;
-* Add one or more entries into the 'Education' and 'Employment' sections.
+* Add one or more entries into the 'Education', 'Employment', or "Invited Positions" sections.

+When you're adding to the 'Education', 'Employment', or "Invited Positions" sections of your record, select from the autocomplete list so the affiliation gets associated with standard identifiers.
+Making these fields public makes it much easier

 #### Exercise 3b.